The Rousseau case continues to haunt Air Canada

 In its defense, Air Canada maintains that the CCMM was advised that the CEO’s letter would be in English and did not consider it beneficial to provide an interpretation to the participants.

-Air Canada also considers that while dealing with journalists, especially representatives of Newspaper And TVA, Mr. Rousseau did not have to respect the two official languages.
+Air Canada also considers that while dealing with journalists, especially representatives of register And TVA, Mr. Rousseau did not have to respect the two official languages.

 The commissioner did not accept Air Canada’s arguments, but noted that the company “undertaken to take certain measures to demonstrate its commitment to the two official languages.”